-Although staples and nails might seem like the fastest way to hang your lights, these objects can puncture the insulation around your Christmas lights’ wiring, put permanent holes in your home, and damage your roof’s shingles.
+Although staples and nails might seem like the fastest way to hang your lights, these objects can puncture the insulation around your Christmas lights’ wiring, and they’re the fastest way to wind up with damaged siding and shingles.

 What’s more, nails and staples are made of metal, which conducts electricity.
 If these objects make contact with the wires in your Christmas lights, you’ll have a higher risk of an electrical fire starting.
 Instead, use the alternatives described below to put up your lights.

 5. Avoid damaged siding by hanging lights with adhesive clips.

 Adhesive hooks aren’t just for interiors.
 Command and other brands have created models suitable for outdoor use.
 They’re relatively inexpensive, water-resistant, and made to handle extreme temperatures, and best of all, they’re easy to remove and won’t leave behind any holes, residue, or stains.
 Zip ties are another way to cheaply and easily hang lights along railings.

 Ideally, you’ll want to hang lights in secure locations that aren’t likely to be damaged.
 Hang lights along rails, windows, and columns wherever possible.

 6. Hang lights along your roof and gutters with universal clips or zip ties.

 All-purpose clips hold lights in place along your roof without creating holes in your shingles.
 For your gutters, you can use these and similar clips or simply opt for zip ties.
 While you’re up there, check for any problems like clogged gutters or loose shingles.